NorthernTempest/player_campaigns/dungeon_of_the_mad_mage_pathfinder/characters/ackbald/backstory.md

 The red scaled kobold in front of you gives a deep chortling laugh.
 She wipes away a fleck of spittle and plays along with "Nah!
 He never forgets anything!
 I bet he remembers the inside of his egg!"

 A joke it may be, or an exaggeration, but you almost wouldn't put it past him to actually remember from before he hatched.
 A chill runs down your spine as you imagine it.

+"Oh yeah!
+I was calling out to you-," Blitzgam begins.

+"Sorry," you interject.

+"Quit it!
+I was calling out to you cause Ackbald wanted to chat with you over lunch."

+You wrinkle your brow ridge.
+"What?
+Why?"

+Blitzgam shrugs.
+"I dunno."

+Little kobold new employee panic enters your voice.
+"Did I do something wrong?!"

+"I dunno!"

+You're still the newest trainee.
+Why would the boss waste his time talking with you?
+Those usually quiet anxieties whisper wild worries in your head.
+Still, Ackbald has never been quick to anger, just quick to correct.
+You shake your head to get the anxieties out.
+"Okay.
+Sure."

+"Cool."

+"When's lunch?"

+With as straight an expression as anyone has ever given you, she says "Was supposed to be 31 minutes ago."

+"Whuh?" you respond.

+Blitzgam shrugs.
+You dash past her.
+You hear cackling, nigh howling, coming from behind you as you exit the room.
+You add a mental tally mark to your mental list.
+You reconsider.
+You add three mental tally marks to your mental list.

+Luckily, the hallways of Cymrelaak Dragon Memorial are never overly crowded.
+You sprint your way from the larger work room to the break room, hoping he's still there.
+Of course, you slow down around the really irreplaceable stuff.
+The workroom you came from is way in the back, dug out of the cavern wall.
+You pass by an assistant librarian whose name you don't know yet and a courier who demands that *you* have to be the one to sign for this package or they'll leave, they swear to god.
+After you give a brief and half-hearted rebuttal, they turn to leave with the package, you give up and agree, sign for the package, and carry it with you as you rush to your unexpected meeting.

+After rounding a couple more corners, and passing through the door to the break room, you see Ackbald, sitting in his wheelchair by the fireplace and watching the doorway.
+He catches sight of you and waves you over.
+"Hungry?" he asks as you approach.

+"I.. uh..." you stumble out.
+You hadn't considered whether you actually wanted to eat or not.
+With perfect timing, your stomach grumbles like a clichéd joke in a satire.
+"Sure."

+A broad smile spreads across his face as Ackbald gives a deep and gentile laugh.
+"Young one, you appear to be .
+You know, this is the fourth time I've talked to you in person.
+Each time, you've seemed particularly anxious.
+Am I really that frightening?
+I swear that I'm no danger to you.
+Even if you make a faux pas of some sort, the worst someone in my corporeal state would be capable of is granting you a stern lecture.
+And if you think that I'm somehow more important than you, you should know that I think the very opposite.
+I lecture here so that you and all the new generations of the clan can take over when I'm gone.
+It might seem a bit cruel, but it's an old person's job to get out of the way when young people are needed and to provide whatever help they can when asked."

+"I mean, yeah, but..."